hftbattle/documentation/en/interface/analysis/charts.md

 Charts are useful for strategy analysis.

-Key parts of this paragraph are:
+Key parts of this article are:

 - [Profit and position charts](#sum_and_pos_chart)
 - [Redirection to Viewer](#links)